 Your Assurance of a Quality Education

-Keystone is an accredited school and its courses and diploma are widely accepted by middle and high schools, colleges, and employers across the country.
+Keystone's middle and high school programs are accredited with the courses and diploma being widely accepted by schools, colleges, and employers across the country.
 Accreditation is the academic world’s way of ensuring quality educational programs and is awarded based on the quality of academic programs, teacher support, and student services.

-The Keystone School is accredited, licensed or approved by the following organizations:
+The Keystone School's middle and high school programs are accredited, licensed or approved by the following organizations:

 - Middle States Association of Colleges and Schools: msa-cess.org

 - State Board of Private Licensed Schools, Commonwealth of Pennsylvania